tpm2dev/tpm.dev.tutorials/Intro/README.md

 A key that is `fixedTPM` cannot leave the TPM in cleartext.
 It can be saved off the TPM it resides in, but only that TPM can load it again.

-A key that is `fixedParent` cannot be re-parented, though if its parent is neither `fixedParent` nor `fixedTPM` then the parent and its descendants can be moved as a group to some other TPM.
+A key that is `fixedParent` cannot be moved from one part of a key hierarchy to another -- it cannot be "re-parented".
+Though if its parent is neither `fixedParent` nor `fixedTPM` then the parent and its descendants can be moved as a group to some other TPM.

+> Key hierarchies are an important TPM topic that we're not really
+> addresing in this intro.

 ## Persistence